PoisotLab/ms_networkary_classifiers/reviews/01_mee/reviews.md

 that level of clarity for the later sections would help I think.

 > As mentioned in the first paragraph of the response, the changes to the manuscript led to a series of stronger recommendations in the last section.
 I still stand by the point that we should not adopt a cookbook approach to network prediction, but I have nevertheless identified guiding principles and possible caveats.
+Specifically, I have tried to formulate these guidelines in a way that speaks not only to researchers *applying* these methods, but also to *readers* that will need to evaluate the robustness of papers employing them.

 More specific comments and examples of places where clarity could be improved: